• Skip to primary navigation

 Jump to Recipe Print Recipe

-Sweet and tender Dungeness crab meat (or Blue crab) combined with red bell pepper, onions and dill and coated with crispy panko.
+This Open -Faced Crab Cake Sandwich is made with sweet and tender Dungeness crab meat (or Blue crab) combined with red bell pepper, onions and dill and coated with crispy panko.
 Pan fried and served on top of a toasty piece of sourdough bread with red leaf lettuce and a dollop of tangy tzatziki.
 A perfect and easy light summer meal.

 open-faced-crab-sandwich-3